MRCG-DSC/MRCG_DSC_induction/README.md

 It’s designed to provide a structured onboarding experience, helping new hires quickly become productive members of the team.

-It contains useful resources such as relevant documentation, useful links and people to contact for help.
+It contains useful resources such as relevant documentation and people to contact for help.

 ## Why is it created?

-By providing a comprehensive resource, induction repositories streamline the onboarding process, reduce errors, and ensure consistency among team members.

 This GitHub induction repository is created to streamline the onboarding process for new team members.

 It serves as a centralized knowledge base, providing essential information and resources to help new hires quickly get up to speed with the project, team, and organization.

 Key benefits of creating this induction repository include: